GrahamDumpleton-abandoned/ispyd/README.rst

 An attempt will be made to remove the UNIX listener socket files when the process is shutdown.
 If the process crashes however this will not occur.
-It may also not occur with some versions of embedded WSGI servers such as uWSGI which do not support regitration of cleanup callbacks using the 'atexit' module in Python.
+It may also not occur with some versions of embedded WSGI servers such as uWSGI which do not support registration of cleanup callbacks using the 'atexit' module in Python.
 In either event, it may be necessary to manually remove old stale UNIX listener socket files.